-C represent the natural world using models such as rivers, stream tables, or fossils and identify their limitations, including accuracy and size; and
+3.B represent the natural world using models such as the water cycle and stream tables and identify their limitations, including accuracy and size; and

-4 The student knows how to use a variety of tools, materials, equipment, and models to conduct science inquiry.
+4 Scientific investigation and reasoning.
+The student knows how to use a variety of tools, materials, equipment, and models to conduct science inquiry.

 4.A collect, record, and analyze information using tools, including calculators, microscopes, cameras, computers, hand lenses, metric rulers, Celsius thermometers, mirrors, spring scales, balances, graduated cylinders, beakers, hot plates, meter sticks, magnets, collecting nets, and notebooks; timing devices; and materials to support observation of habitats of organisms such as terrariums and aquariums.

 10.B explore and describe examples of traits that are inherited from parents to offspring such as eye color and shapes of leaves and behaviors that are learned such as reading a book and a wolf pack teaching their pups to hunt effectively; and